AlainParadis/fieldwork/grad-show.md

 ---
 ### The Event

-The Grad Show is usually held the last week of Fieldwork at the Horticulture Building at Lansdowne Park.
-That would be the week of April 22, 2022.
-Thursday the 21st would probably be a good date.
+The Grad Show is usually held the last week of Fieldwork.
+This year, that would be {{ site.data.course-info.grad-show-date }}.

 ### Fundraising